High Performance Fiber

-We carefully select two distinct types of wool from different sheep breeds, each serving a specific purpose in our clothing.
+We carefully select two distinct types of wool from different sheep breeds, each drawn from a specific breed and selected for a precise function in the design, structure, and performance of our clothing.

 Unrivaled properties